 DRY WEATHER RUINS LEATHER

-Leather is damaged by dryness, heat, and loss of oils.
-Water washes leather oils out fast and causes it to dry stiff and hard.
-Oils also dissipate every day when it’s dry just like your skin.
+Another of many leather care problems is the damage caused by dryness, heat, and loss of oils.
+Water washes leather oils out, causing it to dry stiff and hard.
+Oils also dissipate every day when it’s dry, just like your skin.
 Wind, warm air (floorboard heaters), dust, chemicals, mud, and normal wear (flexing) increase the rate of oil loss.
 Dry fibers scuff easily, wear against each other, get brittle, and break prematurely causing cracks in your leather.

 Leather comes in a variety of colors, shapes, and textures.
 Its appearance is determined by the type of hide, the tanning process and whether it has been dyed or treated by the tannery.
+Failing to contact the manufacturer for recommendations can also cause leather care problems.
+Because different leathers need different types of care.
 In most cases you can expect some change in color and possibly texture when you treat or clean your leather.
 Always make sure you test in an inconspicuous area BEFORE treating your entire piece.
 You should allow 7 days for the true color to show, and in many cases, as the liquid is absorbed, the color will lighten.

 SOFT TEXTURED LEATHER LIKE SUEDE AND NUBUCK

-Storing Leather requires special consideration to keep it in good condition and properly protected.
-Store leather in a ventilated, cool, dry area that is neither too hot nor cold and never damp.
+Storing leather requires special consideration to keep it in good condition and properly protected.
+To avoid problems when not in use, store leather in a ventilated, cool, dry area that is neither too hot nor cold and never damp.
 Avoid direct sunlight, which will dry and fade leather.
 Always use padded hangers to help reserve the shape and do not enclose it in plastic.
-Use a breathable cloth-like cotton cover instead.
+Use a breathable, cloth-like cotton cover, such as a pillow case.
 Hides should be rolled in canvas or an old blanket, and furniture should have a blanket covering when in storage.

 DEALING WITH STAINS ON LEATHER